-Imagery Analysis & Forecast - 2021-09-05
+Imagery Analysis & Forecast - 2021-09-03

-The Microcystis cyanobacteria bloom is present in western Lake Erie but cloud cover and winds prevent determining the area.
+The Microcystis cyanobacteria bloom in western Lake Erie has an approximate area of 480 square miles, which is an increase in area since Aug 30.
 The bloom has spread east and north and now extends from Stony Point, north of Monroe, MI, to Huron, OH and further out into the lake to the Bass Islands and Kelleys Island.
 Traces of cyanobacteria are detectable in Sandusky Bay.
 This is unrelated to western Lake Erie blooms.
 The past few days of imagery can be seen at the HAB monitoring site.
 Toxins have been detected below the recreational limit.
 They can be highly concentrated in scums!
 If you see scum, keep your pets and yourself out of the water.
 In the satellite imagery or bloom forecast position products, any areas that are orange or red are likely to have scum, especially during calm winds, see Mixing Forecast product. --Tomlinson 09/03

 The Lake Erie Forecast is operated by the National Centers for Coastal Ocean Science.
 Contact hab@noaa.gov for technical Questions.
-Last Updated: 2021-09-05 11 PM EDT
+Last Updated: 2021-09-03 11 PM EDT